 Remove XFCE from CentOS Stream

-If you still use another desktop environment on this system, do not disable your display manager; only revert changes you made specifically for the XFCE setup.
+If you still use another desktop environment on this system, do not disable your display manager.
+Only revert changes you made specifically for the XFCE setup.

-First, revert the default target back to text-mode boot:
+Revert the default target back to text-mode boot:

 sudo systemctl set-default multi-user.target

-Next, disable whichever display manager you enabled:
+Disable whichever display manager you enabled:

 If you are using GDM: